GolnooshBabaei/safeaipackage/README.md

 # SAFE AI

 To fulfill trustworthiness, Artificial Intelligence (AI) methods need to be safe.
-SAFE referes to the four ethics in AI: robu<strong>S</strong>tness,
+SAFE referes to an AI based model for risk measures are controlled.
-<strong>A</strong>ccuracy, <strong>F</strong>airness, and <strong>E</strong>xplainability.
-In other words, a safe application of AI must satisfy four basic key-principles, summarised as:
+The general risks of AI can be considered in the following types: Privacy, Robustness, Accuracy, Fairness, and Explainability.
-robustness, accuracy, fairness and  explainability.
+In other words, a safe application of AI must satisfy these basic key-principles.

 # Install
 safeaipackage can be installed from TestPyPI as follows: